kf0r/compiler/README.md

 Im still doing this project :)
-But you can compile it:
-flex lexer.l
-bison -H parser.ypp
-g++ *.cpp *.c
+But you can compile it using Makefile but be careful, its for my personal usage and i've included there debuging script so remove it before compiling :))